crystal-lang/crystal/_gitbook/syntax_and_semantics/blocks_and_procs.md

 value #:: Int32 | String
 ```

-If a `break` receives many arguments, they are automaticaly transformed to a [Tuple](http://crystal-lang.org/api/Tuple.html):
+If a `break` receives many arguments, they are automatically transformed to a [Tuple](http://crystal-lang.org/api/Tuple.html):

 ```ruby
 values = twice { break 1, 2 }